 How to Prevent Internal Doors from Sticking

-Do you have a door that gets stuck all the time?
+Do you have an internal door that gets stuck all the time?
 If so, you’re far from alone – it’s a very common problem.
 Maybe your door catches at the top, or sticks in the corner.
 Perhaps the problem is a sticking door latch.
 The good news is that whatever the issue, it’s usually quite easy to prevent doors from sticking or jamming, or to fix a sticking door that’s already giving you problems.

 Wooden doors are more prone to sticking than doors made from uPVC.
 This is because wood is a natural material which reacts to changes in temperature and humidity.
 Installing a dehumidifier can help reduce humidity, but homes are designed to be lived in and this means that there will always be changing temperatures, and the amount of moisture in the air will always be in a state of flux.